UPCOMING EVENTS

 • Along with the President, approves and co-signs all financial documents and Association expenditures.

-• Appoints additional members to assist in his or her duties as needed, including creating a permanent or ad hoc committee if necessary.
+• Appoints additional members to assist in their duties as needed, including creating a permanent or ad hoc committee if necessary.
 Additional members serve in an advisory role only and may not sign off on financial documents or expenditures.

 SECTION 4: BENEFITS OF BOARD MEMBERSHIP